What is Communications Platform as a Service (CPaaS), and why does your business need it?

 Today’s customers demand seamless real-time communications, complete with consistent, transferable experiences across brand channels.
 With CPaaS, businesses can easily unify and scale communications to transform their operations and customer journey.

 You likely encounter CPaaS functionality on a daily basis, even if you don’t realize it.
-When a chat box pops up as you navigate through a website, when you get a push notification that your ride is on the way, or when you receive a verification code via text while resetting a password—that’s CPaaS technology at work.
+When a chatbot pops up as you navigate through a website, when you get a push notification that your ride is on the way, or when you receive a verification code via text while resetting a password—that’s CPaaS technology at work.

 CPaaS providers allow businesses to easily integrate real-time communications such as messaging, video, voice, and two-factor authentication into existing applications.
 You don’t need to be an IT expert or have a large staff of developers at your disposal to use CPaaS: CPaaS providers offer a fully supported framework that gives you the ability to adapt and customize your applications with just a few clicks.